logo der blechtrottel brodaktschns blechtrottel brodaktschns

 We have to do some work on the csv file generated by Nokia Suite.
 This is what we have to take care of:

-3. Android was created in the world of Linux.
-Our csv file therefore must be in utf8 format and have Linux line breaks.
+4. Android was created in the world of Linux.
+Our csv file therefore must be saved in utf8 format and have Linux line breaks.
+Windows Editor cannot do this.

 If you are without a clue now, don't worry.
-We recommend doing the first step on your pc, while line breaks and saving as utf8 can be done on your phone easily.
+We recommend doing the first two steps on your pc, while line breaks and saving as utf8 can be done on your phone easily.
 There are good text editors available for Android.
 We chose free Jota Text Editor.